-Put your portaging skills to the test and complete the series of two easy and one moderate portage that make the connections between Gurd Lake, Beaver Lake, Pakeshkag, and northern Pakeshkag Lake.
+Put your portaging skills to the test and complete the series of two easy and one moderate portages that make the connections between Gurd Lake, Beaver Lake, Pakeshkag River, and northern Pakeshkag Lake.

 Portages were created thousands of years ago by Indigenous travelers, and later used by the voyageurs of the Canadian fur trade, connecting them to a great network of travel routes that span North America.

 Once you reach Pakeshkag Lake, take a moment and reflect on your journey.
 Admire the landscape of pines and carved bedrock, and how glaciation and history has shaped it.

 It’s so easy for park staff and long-time visitors to Grundy Lake to think of five reasons to visit!